-Two programs have been awarded grants from the United States Department of Health and Human Services to provide shelters for runaway and homeless youth.
-The programs provide crisis shelter for runaway and homeless youth ages 11-18 years in Parkersburg and Wheeling.
+Two programs, located in Parkersburg and Wheeling, have been awarded grants from the United States Department of Health and Human Services to provide shelters for runaway and homeless youth ages 11-18 years.
 Any youth in the community may call or come to Children's Home Society (CHS) or Youth Services System (YSS)-Wheeling anytime day or night.
 Two counselors are always on shift to provide crisis counseling, food, clothing, shelter, security, and individual, group and family counseling.

 Youth and parents are welcome to call or stop by the programs anytime for advice or referrals to other services in the community.
-The DHHR-BCF does not provide any funding or oversight of these runaway and homeless youth programs.
+The DHHR does not provide any funding or oversight of these runaway and homeless youth programs.

-Children's Home Society has a Basic Center Program at their Parkersburg site, which is a federally funded runaway and homeless youth program.
-This program serves youth ages 12-17 years, who have run away from home, are at risk of running away, or are otherwise in a homeless situation.
-This is a voluntary program, and parent or guardian permission is required for CHS to house youth when necessary.
-CHS utilizes a host home model (similar to foster homes), versus a shelter model.
-The aim is to stabilize the crisis within the home, and return that youth to a safe home with their guardian(s).
-In total, CHS served 57 youth through the Basic Center Program from July 1, 2015 - June 30, 2016.
-Some of these youth were served only briefly (23), some were only served by receiving the BCP "Let's Talk" curriculum at the Youth Day Report Center (12), and a few received services only by coming to our Teen Drop-In Center (14).
-Eight additional youth received services for a longer period of time, though none were served residentially.
-None of these youth served during the SFY 2016 resulted in a referral to DHHR for out of home placement.
+CHS has a Basic Center Program (BCP) at their Parkersburg site, which is a federally funded runaway and homeless youth program.
+This program serves youth ages 12-17 years who have run away from home, are at risk of running away, or are otherwise in a homeless situation.
+This is a voluntary program and parent or guardian permission is required for CHS to house youth when necessary.
+CHS utilizes a host home model (similar to foster homes) versus a shelter model.
+The aim is to stabilize the crisis within the home and return the youth to a safe home with their guardian(s).
+In total, CHS served 43 youth through the Basic Center Program from July 1, 2016 - June 30, 2017.
+Some of the youth were served only briefly (21), some were only served by receiving the BCP "Let's Talk" curriculum at the Youth Day Report Center (11), and a few received services only by coming to the Teen Drop-In Center (5).
+Eleven additional youth received services for a longer period of time, though none were served residentially.
+None of the youth served during the SFY 2017 resulted in a referral to DHHR for out-of-home placement.

-Youth Services Systems provided data for two of their shelter programs which also counsel runaway and homeless youth.
-Of the 18 served, only two resulted in a referral to the Department for custody and placement.
-The majority of these youth (11) returned home.
+Youth Services Systems provided data for two of their shelter programs, which also counsel runaway and homeless youth.
+Of the nine youth served, eight returned home and only one was placed in state custody.
+Youth Services Systems also noted that all of the nine youth served were female.